mindsdb/mindsdb-docs-old/mindsdb-docs/docs/installation/docker.md

 # Install with Docker

-You can run MindsDB in a docker container assuming that you have [docker](https://docs.docker.com/install/) installed on your machine.
+You can run MindsDB in a docker container assuming that you have <a href="https://docs.docker.com/install" target="_blank">docker</a> installed on your machine.
 To make sure Docker is successfully installed on your machine, run:

 ```
 docker run hello-world
 ```

 You should see the `Hello from Docker!` message displayed.
-If not, check the [get started](https://www.docker.com/get-started) documentation.
+If not, check the <a href="https://www.docker.com/get-started" target="_blank">get started</a> documentation.

 ### Run MindsDB container

-MindsDB images are uploaded to the [MindsDB repo on docker hub](https://hub.docker.com/u/mindsdb) after each release.
+MindsDB images are uploaded to the <a href="https://hub.docker.com/u/mindsdb" target="_blank">MindsDB repo on docker hub</a> after each release.

 #### Pull image